 Undertaking a broader assessment of our value to society across a range of indicators

-We're now working to expand this assessment across a broader range of indicators, both positive and negative, in order to quantify the value that our activities have on society.
-This includes the benefits of early careers training, investment in site health and safety, innovative practices, together with the impacts that we have, such as from greenhouse gas emissions.
+In 2020, we undertook an assessment of our business activities across a broader range of indicators, both positive and negative, in order to quantify the value that our activities have on society.
+This includes the benefits of early careers training, investment in site health and safety, and innovative practices, together with the impacts that we have, such as greenhouse gas emissions.
 We plan to refresh the assessment over the coming year.

 The Berkeley Foundation